score-p/scorep_plugin_ibmpowernv/doc/occ.md

 # OCC
-This document sketches the interface of the OCC.
+This document sketches the interface of the OCC as it is used here.
+(The OCC interface has further capabilities, though they are not used and hence not discussed here.)

 ## See also
 - [OCC doc](https://raw.githubusercontent.com/open-power/docs/master/occ/OCC_P9_FW_Interfaces.pdf),